ringwormGO-organization/Termi/README.md

 # Termi

-(Windows version maybe will be synced once in each week)
+(Windows version might will be synced once in each week)

 **From now, non-OpenGL version will not be supported!**